stangelid/qt/README.md

 For aspect opinion summarization, run:

 	python3 aspect_extract.py --model ../models/run1_20_model.pt --run_id aspects_run1 --gpu 0

+Outputs stored similarly to the general opinion summarization example.
+For explanations of the available parameters for summarizing with the model, please see `extract.py` and `aspect_extract.py`.

 ### Using QT on a new dataset